This post may contain affiliate links. Please see our disclosure policy.

 fried catfish in a basket lined with parchment paper and sliced lemons.

 Listen up, if you’ve never had good Southern fried catfish, you haven’t really lived.
-I’m talking about crispy, golden cornmeal crust that shatters when you bite into it, with tender, juicy fish inside.
+I’m talking about crispy outside, tender flaky fish on the inside!

 Key Ingredients